department-of-veterans-affairs/vagov-content/pages/disability/get-help-filing-claim.md

 If you need help filing a claim or appeal, you may want to work with an accredited attorney, a claims agent, or a Veterans Service Officer (VSO).
 We trust these professionals because they’re trained and certified in the VA claims and appeals processes and can help you with VA-related needs.

-VSOs work on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
+VSOs work on behalf of Veterans and service members—as well as their dependents and survivors.
 Find out more about accredited representatives and how they can help you.

 </div>